squareops/terraform-kubernetes-elastic/README.md

 ## Elast Alert

-Elastic Alert is an open-source tool that enables real-time monitoring and detection of changes in Elasticsearch data.
+Elast Alert is an open-source tool that enables real-time monitoring and detection of changes in Elasticsearch data.
 It is designed to work with Elasticsearch clusters and is part of the Elastic Stack.
-Elastic Alert allows you to define rules and thresholds to trigger alerts based on specific conditions in your Elasticsearch data.
+Elast Alert allows you to define rules and thresholds to trigger alerts based on specific conditions in your Elasticsearch data.

-Using Elastic Alert, you can monitor your Elasticsearch data in real-time and receive alerts when certain conditions are met.
-For example, you might use Elastic Alert to monitor your application logs for a certain number of errors in a given time period or to monitor for changes in system performance.
+Using Elast Alert, you can monitor your Elasticsearch data in real-time and receive alerts when certain conditions are met.
+For example, you might use Elast Alert to monitor your application logs for a certain number of errors in a given time period or to monitor for changes in system performance.

-Elastic Alert is highly configurable and can be customized to meet a wide range of monitoring use cases.
+Elast Alert is highly configurable and can be customized to meet a wide range of monitoring use cases.
 It includes support for various alerting channels, such as email, Slack, PagerDuty, and more.
-Additionally, Elastic Alert can be extended with custom actions, allowing you to execute custom scripts or webhook integrations when alerts are triggered.
+Additionally, Elast Alert can be extended with custom actions, allowing you to execute custom scripts or webhook integrations when alerts are triggered.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements